s-brekke/R-Coding-Interface/README.md

 You will need to install the SQL server of your choice on your computer/server if this is not already done.

+### Run
+Make sure the working directory is the home folder of the interface before running.

 ## Dependencies
 You also need to install the following dependencies:
 ```R